vmware-tanzu/community-edition/addons/packages/kpack-dependencies/0.0.9/README.md

    An Image Resource is the specification for an OCI image that kpack should build and manage.

-   We will create a sample Image Resource that builds with the builder created in step #5.
+   We will create a sample Image Resource that builds with the builder we created.

    The example included here utilizes the [Spring Pet Clinic sample app](https://github.com/spring-projects/spring-petclinic)